-Any requests for new social media accounts should be discussed with the Business Support Manager or AC Support Services; they will then approach the Suffolk County Council Communications Team who will consider the request.
-A list of account holders will be held by SFRS Business Support Manager.
+Any requests for new social media accounts should be discussed with the Service Business Support Manager or Area Manager for Service Business Support; they will then approach the Suffolk County Council Communications Team who will consider the request.
+A list of account holders will be held by the SFRS Business Support Project Officer who is the SFRS social media administrator.